Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Conclusions and discussion

 The result suggests saturation of the anomalous conductivity in strong magnetic field and inverse proportionality to temperature.
-Though an explicit chiral symmetry breaking with \(m>0\) is necessary to apply the perturbation theory, the dependence is soft and can be neglected.
+The chirality breaking mechanism is provided by the region of Brillouin zone situated far from the Fermi points, (where the chiral symmetry is broken naturally), and the conductivity and axial charge are finite even for vanishing Dirac mass.